-All new housing developments must provide safe pedestrian access to link up with existing or proposed wider footpath networks, ensuring that residents can walk safely to bus stops, schools and other village facilities.
-We will support highways or other improvements that facilitate safe access on foot through and between all parts of the village.
+All new housing developments must provide safe pedestrian access to link up with existing or proposed wider footpath networks, ensuring that residents can walk safely to public transport services, schools and other key village services, including retail and medical facilities.
+We will support highways or other transport improvements that facilitate safe access for pedestrians and cyclists through and between all parts of the village, and the linkages between other settlements.